qazbnm456/tsaotun/README.md

 - You can run any command docker can run on dokcer.
 - It's written in Python with love of docker API, so you can tune it by yourself!
-- It means you can have your own docker command line tool. :smirk:
+- It means you can have your own implementation of docker command line tool. :smirk:

 <a name="install"></a>
 ## Install